tosbourn/nnd/README.md

-# Nikhilam Navatascaramam Dasata in Ruby
+# Nikhilam Navatashcaramam Dashatah

-Nikhilam Navatascaramam Dasata is an algorithm which I have read about for quickly multiplying two numbers that are close to the same multiple of 10.
+Nikhilam Navatascaramam Dashatah is an algorithm which I have read about for quickly multiplying two numbers that are close to the same multiple of 10.

-You can read more about [Nikhilam Navatascaramam Dasata](http://www.ludism.org/mentat/NumbersNearMultiplesOfTen).
+You can read more about [Nikhilam Navatascaramam Dashatah](http://www.ludism.org/mentat/NumbersNearMultiplesOfTen).

 I experiemented by doing some quick calculations on paper but I wanted to write a short script that would show off the simplicity of the calculation in Ruby.